Staures92/SLR_documents/README.md

-# SLR_documents
+# Systematic Literature Review Data and Code
- This repository contains the extracted data from included studies in my systematic literature review (SLR) along with the associated Python code used for data analysis and visualization.
+ This repository contains the extracted data from included studies in my systematic literature review (SLR), along with the associated Python code used for data analysis and visualization.

+# Contents
+Data: A collection of datasets extracted from various studies relevant to the review.
+Code: Python scripts that generate plots and perform analyses presented in the review paper.
+Plots: Visualizations created to illustrate key findings and trends from the included studies.

+# Purpose
+The aim of this repository is to provide transparency and reproducibility in research by sharing both the data and analysis methods.
+Researchers and practitioners can use this repository to replicate the findings, explore the data, or build upon the analyses.

+# Usage
+To run the code, ensure you have the necessary Python libraries installed.
+Refer to the requirements.txt file for dependencies.

+Feel free to modify any part of this description to better fit your project and its specific details!